Rafique89/CVEEN6460-Semester-Project/Project Definition/Timeline/readme.md

 # Project Timeline

-This folder contains flow chart to indicate the project estimated timeline.
+This folder contains flow chart to indicate the actual project estimated timeline and our tasks timeline.